jfanjoy/helicopter/README.md

-Minetest 5.1-dev+ mod: Simple helicopter
+Minetest 5.1-dev+ mod: Not So Simple helicopter
 ========================================
-originally by Pavel_S
+originally Simple helicopter by Pavel_S
 reworked by DS
+re-reworked by A_Percy

 Todo:
 -----

-- Replace craftitems and recipes
+- Replace craft
 - Add screenshot and description
 - Add code license
 - Fix that z-fighting